B chromosome: In fungi

 Chromosome polymorphisms are very common among fungi.
 Different isolates of the same species often have a different chromosome number, with some of these additional chromosomes being unnecessary for normal growth in culture.
 The extra chromosomes are known as conditionally dispensable, or supernumerary, because they are dispensable for certain situations, but may confer a selective advantage under different environments.

 Supernumerary chromosomes do not carry genes that are necessary for basic fungal growth but may have some functional significance.
-For example, it has been discovered that the supernumerary chromosome of the pea pathogen Haematonectria haematococca carries genes that are important to the disease-causing capacity of the fungus.
+For example, it has been discovered that the supernumerary chromosome of the pea pathogen Fusarium solani (syn.
+Haematonectria haematococca) carries genes that are important to the disease-causing capacity of the fungus.
 This supernumerary DNA was found to code for a group of enzymes that metabolize toxins, known as phytoalexins, that are secreted by the plant's immune system.
 It is possible that these supernumerary elements originated in horizontal gene transfer events because sequence analysis often indicates that they have a different evolutionary history from essential chromosomal DNA.

-The wheat-infecting fungal pathogen Zymoseptoria tritici contains 8 dispensable B chromosomes, which is the largest number of dispensable chromosomes observed in fungi.
+The wheat-infecting fungal pathogen Zymoseptoria tritici contains 8 dispensable B chromosomes, which is the largest number of dispensable chromosomes observed in fungi, and 13 normal chromosomes.
+Genome sequencing reveals that the B chromosomes are higher in repeat content and lower in gene content than the essential set.
+Comparison suggests that the B chromosomes did not arise from segmental duplication of A chromosomes and are likely to have come from horizontal gene transfer.
+These chromosomes are occasionally lost during hybridization of divergent strains.